-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (sample form on pages 26, 27) and to provide evidence of the facts, detailing why the circumstances prevented them from submitting the task on time (see 3.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form and to provide evidence of the facts, detailing why the circumstances prevented them from submitting the task on time.
 Details can be supplied on a confidential basis where necessary.
-Students who submit an application on the grounds of illness MUST provide a medical certificate for the relevant time period (see 3.8.1 above).
+Students who submit an application on the grounds of illness MUST provide a medical certificate for the relevant time period.

-A reduction of 20% per day from the original submission date will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved (see 3.17).
+A reduction of 20% per day from the original submission date will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved.